OfficeDev/office-js-docs-pr/docs/outlook/delegate-access.md

 When a shared mailbox is opened in the same panel as a user's primary mailbox, the type of add-ins that are accessible from the shared mailbox differs between compose and read modes.

 - In compose mode, all add-ins deployed by an organization's administrator are available for use from the shared mailbox.
-- In read mode, only add-ins that have the [SupportsSharedFiles manifest element](#configure-the-manifest) configured to `true` are available for use from the shared mailbox.
+- In read mode, only add-ins configured in the manifest to support shared files are available for use from the shared mailbox.
+For instructions on how to do this for either the XML manifest or the unified manifest, see the [Configure the manifest](#configure-the-manifest) section.

 When a shared mailbox is opened in a separate browser tab or window, only add-ins that meet the following criteria are available for use from the shared mailbox.

-- The add-in has the [SupportsSharedFiles manifest element](#configure-the-manifest) configured to `true`.
+- The add-in configured in the manifest to support shared files.
+For instructions on how to do this for either the XML manifest or the unified manifest, see the [Configure the manifest](#configure-the-manifest) section.
 - The add-in is deployed to both the shared mailbox and the mailbox of the user who has access to the shared mailbox by an organization's administrator.
 - The add-in must be deployed using the Fixed or Optional Centralized Deployment method.
 For more information on the deployment methods, see [Centralized Deployment FAQ](/microsoft-365/admin/manage/centralized-deployment-faq).